JavaChat/OakBot/README.md

    1. `target/OakBot-VERSION.jar`: The executable, shaded JAR file that contains OakBot's code and dependencies.
    1. `bot.properties`: This file contains configuration data, such as the bot's login credentials.
 A sample file is located in the root of this project.
    1. `logging.properties` (optional): The configuration file for the Java Logging API.
 A sample file is located in the root of this project.
-1. Run OakBot: `java -jar oakbot.jar &`
+1. Run OakBot: `java -jar OakBot-VERSION.jar &`
    1. The "&" at the end of the command launches the program in the background.
 This is useful if you are logged into a server remotely and need to logout after launching OakBot.

 # db.json